-Nobel Prize winning poet and honorary graduate Seamus Heaney has described the University of Dundee as
+Nobel Prize winning poet and honorary graduate Seamus Heaney described the University of Dundee as:

 "having its head in the clouds and its feet firmly on the ground."

-The ability to be both aspirational and down-to earth, to blend ground-breaking intellectual achievement with practical applications, has given the University its distinctive character.
+The University's distinctive character comes from our ability to be both aspirational and down-to-earth.
+We are able to blend ground-breaking intellectual achievement with practical applications.

-There have been many changes since the University became an independent institution in 1967 following a 70 year relationship with the University of St Andrews but the fundamental aim remains.
+The University has seen many changes since it became an independent institution in 1967.
+This independence followed a 70 year relationship with the University of St Andrews, but our fundamental aim remains.

-The aim has been rearticulated in our Transformation Vision.
+We have restated this aim in our Transformation Vision.
 It's what we do today and it's what we have always done.
-It is to:
+That is to:

-"transform lives locally & globally through the creation, sharing and application of knowledge."
+"transform lives locally and globally through the creation, sharing and application of knowledge."

 Today we reflect this aim in many ways: